-When a disciplinary action is proposed that will result in a disciplinary change of placement, an MDR shall be conducted within 10 school days after the date on which the decision to take disciplinary action is made.
+When a disciplinary action is proposed that will result in a disciplinary change of placement, a manifestation determination reviewan MDR shall be conducted within 10 school days after the date on which the decision to take disciplinary action is made.
 This review shall be conducted by the Manifestation Team which consists of a local educational agency representative, the parent(s) and relevant members of the IEP team (as determined by the parent and the school division).